steilerDev/icloud-photos-sync/README.md

 As this application is using an undocumented public API, there are a couple of known limitations:

 - **iCloud Shared Photo Library**:
-  While this app is syncing all assets from the Shared Photo Library, unfortunately the API does not provide the location of shared assets within the user's folder.
-When navigating to a folder on the WebUI while having Shared Photo Library enabled will yield an error.
-Until this functionality is available, Share Photo Library assets will only be present in the `_Shared` folder and therefore cannot be archived.
+  While this app is syncing all assets from the *Shared Photo Library*, unfortunately the API does not provide the location of shared assets within the user's folder hierarchy (when navigating to a folder on the WebUI while having *Shared Photo Library* enabled will yield an error).
+Until this functionality is available, *Shared Photo Library* assets will only be present in the `_Shared-Photos` folder and therefore cannot be archived.
 - **Advanced Data Protection**:
-  In order to use this app with an account that is secured through Advanced Data Protection, [access through the iCloud WebUI](https://support.apple.com/de-de/HT212523) needs to be enabled, since this tool is re-using those APIs.
-This currently is a minimum requirement - [I'm still waiting on confirmation that this will enable functionality](https://github.com/steilerDev/icloud-photos-sync/issues/202)
+  In order to use this app with an account that is secured through *Advanced Data Protection*, please make sure [access through the iCloud WebUI](https://support.apple.com/de-de/HT212523) is enabled.
+This  is a minimum requirement since this tool is re-using those APIs - [I'm still waiting on confirmation that this will enable functionality, please report your experience!](https://github.com/steilerDev/icloud-photos-sync/issues/202)
 - **FileType Support**:
   The support of file types needs to be hardcoded by this application, since a full list is not available or retrievable.
 If you come across an `Unknown filetype descriptor` error, [please report it](https://github.com/steilerDev/icloud-photos-sync/issues/143), in order for the file type to be added to the application.

 ## OS Support